azartheen/bar9.github.io/_posts/2017-11-30-A website in an hour.md

 With the state of the art in static site generators, this is possible (and so far for free).
 Thanks to [Akshay Agarwal](https://github.com/AkshayAgarwal007/Jekyll-Mono) for providing a cool template to star with.
+Of course you can't really build a website in an hour.
+Much refinement content completion and the addition of new features will follow.
+So it is at most the first iteration that is possible within an hour.